vivekdbit/node-callback-api/README.md

 # node-callback-api
-This one is the sample project created for learning purpose.
-Using Node.js Callbacks.
+This one is the sample project created for learning purpose using Node.js Callbacks.

 Install